 Click HERE to donate to our Holiday Fundraising Drive today!

-Your support for Las Trampas creates opportunities for companionship and life-long friendships like the one Jeffrey, Brian, and Bob share.
+Your support for Las Trampas creates opportunities for companionship and life-long friendships like the one Jeff, Brian, and Bob share.
 You can help Las Trampas support our friends and neighbors with disabilities by making—and doubling!—your gift today.
+A group of generous early contributors, including Karen and Tom Mulvaney and Eric Rudney, will match every gift received until December 31st, up to $30,000.

-We still need your support to go the extra mile to ensure that Jeffrey and Brian receive the increased services they need as they age to lead self-directed lives in a home of their own.
+We depend on your support to go the extra mile to ensure that Jeff and Brian receive the increased services they need to lead self-directed lives as they age.

 Will you make a gift to Las Trampas that is significant to you today?
-Your contribution will be doubled and will make possible the technology, staffing, PPE, art and cooking supplies, new curriculums, and more that are essential to making our programs a place of learning, friendship, and stability.
+Your contribution will be doubled and will make possible the increased services our participants need to stay connected, engaged, and healthy during this turbulent time.
 As always, thank you for your support.

 Click HERE to donate to our Holiday Appeal today!